Our Program in the News

-The PAPI Program is hiring students to serve as tutors or graduate assistants.
-The eligible students should be currently enrolled in the University of Hawaii at Manoa or a University of Hawaii Community Colleges (UHCC) and are interested in providing tutoring services for the program.
+The PAPI Program is hiring students to serve as teaching assistants or graduate assistants.
+The eligible students should be currently enrolled in the University of Hawai‘i at Manoa or a University of Hawai‘i Community Colleges (UHCC) and are interested in providing teaching assistant services for the program.
 Qualifications include students who excel in STEMM-related subjects that can be delivered to students in the Pacific Islander (PI) community who need help preparing for their academic success.
-If you are interested, you can use the link below to apply.
-For more details, please get in touch with Dr. Pakieli Kaufusi at email@example.com.
+If you are interested, please get in touch with Dr. Pakieli Kaufusi at email@example.com.

 Who is Paying for This?

 The UHM Provost’s Strategic Investment Initiative supports the PAPI Summer Training Program.

 Dr. Pakieli H. Kaufusi, Program Director (Email: firstname.lastname@example.org, Office phone: 808-692-1647, Cell phone: 808-203-4466)

 Dr. Angela Sy, Program Administrator (Email: email@example.com, Office phone: 808-692-1608)

 Cody Chun, Program Coordinator and Administrative Coordinator (Email: firstname.lastname@example.org)